 If you’d like to take the more organic approach, try the good ol’ piano.
 Follow these steps to check your vocal range:

-- Now, starting at that same note you found in your first hum, follow the notes downwards on “Zah Zah Zah,” five notes at a time, then taking that starting note a half-step down for five more, until you hit notes that start to strain your voice.
-Note: singing should NEVER hurt your voice, but sometimes as we test the range it may be that a note is difficult or just simply not there.
+- Now, starting at that same note you found in your first hum, follow the notes downwards on “Zah Zah Zah,” five notes at a time, then take that starting note a half-step down for five more, until you hit notes that start to strain your voice.
+Note: singing should NEVER hurt your voice, but sometimes as we test the vocal range it may be that a note is difficult or just simply not there.
 This process will show you the lowest notes you can hit well.
 Record this as your lowest note.

 If this sounds confusing, do this exercise with a trained professional, like a School of Rock music teacher, who can guide you through the process.
-Even if you can hit a note on the low or high end of your vocal abilities, it might not be included in your range because it’s not a quality sound.
+Even if you can hit a note on the low or high end of your vocal abilities, it might not be included in your vocal range because it’s not a quality sound.

 Now, should you include your “head voice” or “falsetto” in your vocal range?
 There is little distinction between these two terms, other than they are gendered.
 “Head voice” is used to distinguish the upper part of the female register, and “falsetto,” for male registers.
 Ultimately, what you include in your vocal range is what you can sing easily, resonantly, and clearly.
 Keep in mind that different bodies will have different access to high and low notes.

 A quality sound includes resonance, clarity, and a certain amount of ease for the singer to produce.
-Over time and with training, “outlier” notes can be cultivated, but for now, it’s important to define your range by what is naturally strong and clear.
+Over time and with training, “outlier” notes can be cultivated, but for now, it’s important to define your vocal range by what is naturally strong and clear.
 Just because you can sing a note doesn’t mean you should all the time in the beginning, but as you develop your vocal technique you may be surprised at how your vocal range naturally stretches to strengthen those notes that may be initially too low or too high.
 That’s why it’s important to test your range every few months and get feedback from your teacher or another outside ear to track your progress.

 Knowing your vocal range is a great tool for helping you find artists that sing in a similar range to you, so you can start picking songs quickly, easily, and that fit your voice well.

-Interested in learning more about singing technique or increasing your own vocal range?
+Interested in learning more about singing techniques or increasing your own vocal range?
 School of Rock offers singing lessons for all skill levels that help teach students all aspects of vocals, from proper warm-ups and basic voice training to best vocal practices and sustainability.
 Find a School of Rock location near you to sign up for a trial lesson.

 About the Author: